Junjun1guo/SAPStructure/README.md

    a class for python  interacting with the SAP2000 program.
 8. #### ShakeTableTest module
    a class for processing shake table test data, such as calculating the periods and damping ratios of a structure
+9. #### ResponseSpectraCalculation
+   a class for calculating acceleration, velocity and displacement spectra of ground motions.
+Check example 4 for more details.

 ______
 ## Tutorial-3